 Knowing how animals are used, how research is regulated, and what researchers, animal ethics committees, and animal care staff do to promote positive animal welfare, decrease the number of animals used, and replace the use of animals is crucial to an informed ethical understanding of animal-based research.

-Although we do not conduct animal-based research, ICLAS Oceania is a signatory to the Openness Agreement on Animal Research and Teaching in New Zealand, which we regard as a lynchpin of ethical animal-based research.
+ICLAS Oceania does not conduct animal-based research, but is a signatory to the Openness Agreement on Animal Research and Teaching in New Zealand, which we regard as a lynchpin of ethical animal-based research.
 We support all efforts of signatories to fulfil and promote the commitments in the Openness Agreement.
 We also support other organisations to join us, and others, as signatories